MarioCodes/functional-templates/README.md

   * testing data generation for EF Core
   * global query filters for EF Core
   * really basic testing with NUnit

+## Docker
+To update, as they are really old

+## Kubernetes
+To update, as I didn't really know what I was doing back when I created them

 ---
 ## Outdated
-I don't really work with Java anymore, but I leave this for reasons
+I don't really work with Java, Kotlin or Android anymore, but I leave this for reasons

 ### Java & Kotlin
 They compile as a fat jar through maven.